MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-scaling-resources.md

 You can scale your instance horizontally by creating [read replicas](concepts-read-replicas.md).
 Read replicas let you scale your read workloads onto separate Azure Database for PostgreSQL flexible server instances.
 They don't affect the performance and availability of the primary instance.

-In a horizontally scaled set up, the primary instance and the read replicas can also be scaled vertically.
+In a horizontally scaled setup, the primary instance and the read replicas can also be scaled vertically.

 When you change the number of vCores or the compute tier, the instance is restarted so that the new hardware assigned begins running your server workload.
 During this time, the system switches over to the new server type.
 No new connections can be established, and all uncommitted transactions are rolled back.